pmgexpo17/converta/README.md

 To try a demo :

-1. request the access token for demo user guest01@globalmedia.com
+1. email pmg7670@gmail.com to request a guest account access token
 2. download the sample csv zipfile, unittest_csv02.zip in sample/
 3. open a terminal
 4. get member api apps list: